FIIT-ISA/ISA-ML-in-deployment-numbers/README.md

 Author(s):
 - Matej Volansky (2024)
-- as a part of the Team project for the course preparation in 2023/2024
+- as a part of the team work preparation in 2023/2024

 Docker image size: `1.26 GB`